-The additional fee for a third vehicle
+- The additional fee for a third vehicle

-a vehicle has left the start line.
+a vehicle has left the start line since most rooms are

-any entry without providing reason, and to assign vehicle numbers as they see
+providing a reason, and assign vehicle numbers as they see

-Lodging on route has been arranged in
+- Lodging on route has been arranged in

-The entry fee includes 9 nights accommodations (double occupancy), plus
+advance.
+The entry fee includes 9 nights accommodations

 DOCUMENTATION & ELIGIBILITY

-The rally is open to the general public.
+- The rally is open to the general public.
 Minimum age is 21

 driver orientation and sign a liability release before

 for border crossings.

-Drivers may be changed or added during the event,
+- Drivers may be changed or added during

 the event, but this must be prearranged and documented with

-No passengers are allowed in a rally
+- No passengers are allowed in a rally

-in an emergency) unless they have been
+vehicle (except in an emergency) unless they have been

 SCRUTINEERING & VEHICLE ELIGIBILITY